Today, I am happy to share a recent interview with Shawna K of Barbell Challenge Complex.

-Do 4 – 6 rounds, rest up to 1 minute between sets.
+Do 4 – 6 rounds, and rest up to 1 minute between sets.

-This work out is called “Enough Already”.
-We’ve got 8 reps and 5 exercises.
+This workout is called “Already Enough.”
+We have eight reps and five exercises.
 You are going to do 4 to 6 rounds.
-You could even be doing 3 rounds if you are a beginner.
-Remember we are not working on speed, we are working on adding the load and we are always starting with a lighter load because overtime that weight is going to add up.
+You can start with three rounds if you are a beginner.
+Remember, we are not working on speed, we are working on adding the load, and we are always starting with a lighter load because, over time, that weight will add up.

-Make sure before you do your Challenge Complexes like with any of my challenge workouts you are doing a little warm up on your own.
+Make sure before you do your Challenge Complexes, like with any of my challenge workouts, that you are doing a little warm-up on your own.

 Ab Roll Out

 Start with an Ab Roll Out from the top of your knees.
 Start by kneeling in front of the barbell.
 Place both hands on the barbell with your shoulders directly above your wrists.
 Engage your core and roll the barbell forward as far as possible, remembering to pull your belly button towards your spine.
 Use your core and hamstrings to pull the barbell back to the starting position.
 Do eight reps of this.
 You will feel your hamstrings and abs in this exercise.